-The Coverdell Fellow’s overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences will be awarded as appropriate towards the cognate requirement.
-Coverdell Fellows must take FN 5880/5890, Internship in Food and Nutrition for 3 credit hours.
-The internship will be a practical cross-cultural experience focusing on dietary and nutritional concerns of an underserved community in the United States populations and will count towards the cognate requirement.
+The Coverdell Fellow’s overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences will be awarded as appropriate towards the elective requirement.
+Coverdell Fellows must complete an internship in Food and Nutrition for 3 credit hours.
+The internship will be a practical cross-cultural experience focusing on dietary and nutritional concerns of an underserved community in the United States populations and will count towards the elective requirement.
 The internship will be tailored to the student’s professional development goals, unique skills, and the needs of the community partner.
 Internships provide the Coverdell Fellows with opportunities for experiential and service learning in preparation for future career paths.
 Fellows are also expected to complete volunteer service during their time as a Fellow working towards the third goal of Peace Corps (To promote a better understanding of other peoples on the part of Americans).